 Want to know more about the G bikes?
 Why not read our article on the Hit Fitness G Exercise Bike Series!

 NordicTrack is an American Company that began in 1975; with their 46 years in the industry, NordicTrack is a staple in making fitness equipment.
-Their Spin® bikes come with a large console screen and 30-day free trial iFit, allowing you to join in with Spin Classes from all over the world.
+Their exercise bikes come with a large console screen and 30-day free trial iFit, allowing you to join in with classes from all over the world.

-Their Spin® bikes are a bit more expensive but are a great option if you are looking for an exercise bike that can take a long, hard workout.
-Their Spin® bike S series has three options: the S10i, S15i, and the S22i, with the flywheel ranging from 13-20kg.
+These bikes are a bit more expensive but are a great option if you are looking for an exercise bike that can take a long, hard workout.
 These are a good option if you want a large console and longer workout times per day.

 Want to know more about iFit?
 Why not check out our blog on The iFit Experience!